8/10/19

 WFCR had a feature on the Palliative Care Unit in Hartford.
 Sounds like the same thing as a hospice except in a hospital setting.
 In the paper today, Allan Blair, president and CEO of the Economic Development Council of Western Mass, cited the Pioneer Valley's "long tradition of business excellence."
 WNEC has bought land abutting Evergreen Road.

+Next I went to Stop&Shop where I bought soup, milk, bread, prune juice, orange drink, butter, margarine and a few other things that added up to $25.24.
 On my way back, I saw Mr. Cohn was out so I stopped and we chatted.
 He was planting flowers.
 Mr. Cohn loves flowers, and has many little clumps of different varieties arranged picturesquely around.
 Said he had his eye operated on recently but can still drive.
 His son Zachary was recently in London and thinking of leaving Prague.

 The front of the Penniman's roof appears to be done, I don't know about the back.
 When I got home I mowed the lawn, and while doing so looked over into Colleen's backyard.
 The plantings have come along very nicely and it is a wonderful garden.
 The pool with its plantings and floating lilies is still going and I counted four goldfish.